Andrew Willet: Family

 Of his eighteen children, nine sons and four daughters survived him.
 His widow was buried in 1637 by his side.
-His son, Henry Willet (d.
-1670), who lost a fortune by his loyalty to the king, was apparently ancestor of Ralph Willett.
+His son, Henry Willet (died 1670), who lost a fortune by his loyalty to the king, was apparently ancestor of Ralph Willett.
 A special licence was granted to another son, Paul, in 1630, for a reprint of the Synopsis Papismi.
 The fourth son, Thomas Willet, was the first mayor of New York.